bytex-solutions/snamp/docs/connectors/http-acceptor.md

 ## Configuring events
 HTTP Acceptor provides the same set of events as described in [Data Stream Connector](ds-connector.md).

+To enable E2E analysis on the underlying **managed resource** please declare event with category `com.bytex.snamp.measurement.span`.

 ## Configuring operations
 HTTP Acceptor provides the same set of operations as described in [Data Stream Connector](ds-connector.md).